jamalhaija/email-adapter/README.md

 # Email Adapter
 A simple wrapper for transactional email service.
-The target library is SparkPost, but the API can be substituted and the `send()` method modified to fit the API of the library.
-However, the implementation can remain the same as the class exposes a simple set of methods:
+The target library is SparkPost, but it can be substituted and the `send()` method modified to fit the API of any other library.
+However, the implementation can remain the same as EmailAdapter exposes a simple set of methods:

 ```
 setFrom($from)/getFrom() : The From email header field